NazarLyubchinsky/Allegria/README.md

 This repository contains code for a React application developed to create a user interface for a store.
 The store includes many features to provide convenience and functionality for users.

 ##### Please note that there are only 14 products available.
 JSON-server has a limit.
-If you want to see more, download the repository and modify the link in the context.js file (src -> utils -> context.js) in the getProducts function to point to "http://localhost:4444"
+If you want to see more, download the repository and modify the link in the context.js file (src -> utils -> context.js) in the getProducts function to point to "http://localhost:4444" And change the link in the useEffect in Product (src => pages => product).

 ## Table of Contents